-Goals Objectives General strategies 1.
-Foster well-managed Government 1.
+Goals Objectives General strategies r well-managed nment 1.
 Our stakeholders value our assurance and advice to strengthen the Government's accountability to the Assembly.
 1. Work with significant agencies on their processes to strengthen the accountability of the government agencies they supervise.

-2. Encourage legislators to put in law sound accountability requirements for the Government.
-3. Advise legislators of the state of the Government's accountability to the Assembly.
+- 2. Encourage legislators to put in law sound accountability requirements for the Government starting in 2009. - Advise legislators of the state of the Government's accountability to the Assembly.

 - 1. Keep informed of and share changes in accountability processes in other jurisdictions. - 2.
 Work with Finance and Health to build capacity for results-based management. - 3.
 Work with the Crown Investments Corporation of Saskatchewan (CIC) to further the successful implementation of the balanced score card system. - 4.
 Work with Finance, CIC, and Health to explain the importance of our assurance on key performance reports (plans and results). - 5.
 Encourage the use of the key elements of sound planning and reporting for the overall Government and for significant agencies. - 6.
 Encourage significant agencies to ensure accountability to the Assembly in their agreements with others they supervise. - 1.
 Advise legislators of new accountability legislation in other Canadian jurisdictions. - 2.
-Promote the value of legislation to sustain accountability requirements. - 3.
-Work with Finance and CIC to promote legislation requiring sound accountability. - 1.
+Promote the value of legislation to sustain accountability requirements. - 1.
 Report on accountability arrangements that present the Government with significant risks (e.g., municipal governments, school boards, non-government agencies, public private partnerships, intergovernmental agencies). - 2.
 Advise legislators of the impact of changes in key accountability arrangements to ensure they provide appropriate accountability to the Assembly. - 3.
 Assess the adequacy of accountability in key agreements. - 4.
 Provide input to the CICA on public sector accounting and auditing issues, and explain the impact to legislators, as needed. - 5.
 By 2005, report to legislators on the state of the Government's overall accountability to the Assembly compared with other Canadian jurisdictions.

-Goals Objectives General strategies • Foster well-managed Government 2.
-Our stakeholders value our assurance and advice to strengthen the Government's processes to achieve intended results.
-1. Evaluate the Government's processes to achieve planned results including its governance and risk management processes 2.
-Assess the adequacy of the Government's processes to manage its human resources and infrastructure including information technology.
-3. Assess the adequacy of the management of key intergovernmental and interagency programs and initiatives.
-4. Advise legislators of the challenges in managing the key forces and trendaffecting the Government.
+Goals Objectives General strateg 1.
+Foster well-managed Government Our stakeholders value our assurance and advice to strengthen the Government's processes to achieve intended results.
+Evaluate the Government's processes to achieve planned results including its governance and risk management processes.

+2. Assess the adequacy of the Government's processes to manage its human resources and infrastructure including information technology.

+- Assess the adequacy of the management of key intergovernmental and interagency programs and initiatives. - 4.
+Advise legislators of the challenges in managing the key forces and trends affecting the Government.